Today is January 13, 2025 ()

 LANDSCAPING

 As part of Facilities Management, our goal is to make certain the grounds of B’nai Sholom look neat and attractive.
 Our decisions and plans are generally made by email.
 We meet at the Temple several times a season to work on weeding, edging, mulching, pruning, and adding seasonal plantings.
 We hope to gradually convert the landscape to native and beneficial plantings.
+We invite anyone to join us on our workdays, usually a Sunday morning.
+See the Weekly Announcements for dates and times.
+If you would like to join the team, Contact Martie Teumim or Edith Goldstein.

 SAFETY AND SECURITY